anthonynolan/coding-for-schools/README.md

+## Things to do at the start of the class
+- Start your computer and log in
+- Open a command line
+- Run the python interpreter
+- Type the hello world program to check that everything is working
+- Start your editor
+- Save a blank document called `something.py`
+- enter the hello world program in `something.py`
+- run that program from the command line

+## General skills
+- Searching for help on the internet
+- The command line
+  - What is the prompt?
+  - `cd`
+  - `dir`
+- Starting the python interpreter
+- What is an operating system?

+## Python skills
+- variables
+- loops
+- input
+- comparison operators <, = and >

 ## Week 1

-### Things to do first
-You need to check that python is working on your computer.
-Here is a summary of the steps (more details are below):
-* you will open the command line
-* try to run the python interpreter
-* create a text file
-* enter a python command in the file and save the file
-* run the python program you just created from the command line

-#### Here are the details
+#### Check that python works
 To open the command line click the `Window` button at the bottom of your screen (or press the window key on your keyboard) and type `cmd`.
 Hit return.
 You should see `C:\Users\Admin>` type `python` or maybe `python3` and hit return.